PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:15:21
+Last updated: 2024-04-02 18:15:54
-Random Quote: I have learned that to be with those I like is enough. - Walt Whitman
+Random Quote: It is impossible to experience one's death objectively and still carry a tune. - Woody Allen